LuizaAv/The_2048_Game/README.md

 Usage:

+To start the game you need to run npm init npm i node index.js

 To play the game you use terminal, after running the program you can input one of these directions: "t" - for top, "b" for bottom, "l" for left or "r" for right.